MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization.md

 - When a user is outside of the corporate network, the SBC provides the external (public) IP of the SBC.

+> [!NOTE]
-Note: All values within examples, tables, or diagrams are presented for illustration purposes only.
+> All values within examples, tables, or diagrams are presented for illustration purposes only.

 Table 1.
 Example network parameters for SBCs